-Rates of employee burnout in Singapore among the highest in the world
+Rates of Employee Burnout in Singapore Are Among the Highest in the World

-In May 2019, the WHO officially started to recognize burnout as an occupational phenomenon which may require care.
-In their statement, the organization defines burnout as “a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.
+In their statement, the WHO defines burnout as “a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.
 It is characterized by three dimensions:

 - Feelings of energy depletion or exhaustion;